akai10tsuki/mkvbatchmultiplex/docs/source/installation.rst

 I'm working on the backbone to maintain the project on GitHub once is up work on easy installations for the supported operating system will be made.
-If you are a python users I don't see any problems you using the application right away.
+If you are a python user I don't see any problems you using the application right away.

 Python package